 One of the most obvious warning signs of a termite infestation is the appearance of termite swarmers.
 Most people know what swarmers look like.
 They are dark-colored insects with long white wings.
-When swarmers emerge on the inside of Tyler homes, it doesn't take long for our phone to ring.
+When swarmers emerge on the inside of Texas homes, it doesn't take long for our phone to ring.
 But swarmers rarely appear inside unless there is extensive damage and the infestation is severe.
 So, it isn't the best of warning signs.
-Let's take a look at a few more things you should know about termite swarmers in Tyler, Texas.
+Let's take a look at a few more things you should know about termite swarmers.

 Not Much To Look At

 A swarmer is larger than a worker termite, but it is still relatively small.
 Its entire length, including wing length, is only ⅜ of an inch.
 If you're standing in your yard and a termite swarmer lands on you, you're likely to shoo it away and ignore it.
 We hope you don't.
 That one little swarmer could be giving you a very important warning.
 Here are some things to consider.

 The shape of a swarmer's wings are a stretched-out teardrop shape.
 This is because the wings stack on top of each other.
 This rounded appearance is quite distinct and easy to pick up on, even though swarmers are tiny.

 A swarmer is likely to be black or dark orange.
 The contrast of its body coloration to the white coloration of its wings is another helpful and distinctive visual trait.